 Maturity Date: The date is based on the Owner’s date of birth or, in the case of Joint Owners, the older Owner’s date of birth.
 If the Contract is owned by a non-natural person, the date is based on the Annuitant’s date of birth.
 If the Contract is owned by a non-natural person and has Joint Annuitants, the Maturity Date is based on the older Annuitant’s date of birth.
 The Maturity Date is the date upon which Annuity Payments must begin or the Contract must be surrendered.
 The maturity date is a contract anniversary after 100th birthday in which the annuity payments begin automatically.
 The date can be changed if we agree.

 Owner: The person or entity named in the Contract who is entitled to exercise all rights and privileges of ownership under the Contract.

+Participation Rate: The percentage of an Index Rate used to determine the Index Credited Amount.
+The Minimum Participation Rate, if any, is shown on the Contract Schedule, where applicable.

 Payee: The person receiving Annuity Payments under this Contract.